 - Dry roast the seeds and whole chilli in a medium-hot pan for a few minutes, or until they release their aroma.

-- Grind the mixture into a fine powder using either a food processor or a mortar and pestle.
+- Grind the mixture into a fine powder using either a food processor or a coffee grinder.

 - Add the coriander leaves, garlic and ginger.
 Pulse the mixture into a fine paste.

 - Switch to a low speed and add the olive oil gradually.

 - Add the water, lemon juice, turmeric powder, salt, onion powder and tomato puree.
 Pulse several times.